dell-optiplex-790/TinyJSModule/README.txt

 Project FAQ ====================================================

-    Q: Will you release this project on GitHub?
+    Q: Will you release this project on GitHub? <---- i did release it on github because why not
     A: Probably not.
 One of the reasons is that random kids on the internet will steal this project if they find it.